MarkusLoennig/project_template/README.md

 ![Results](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/Run2_results.jpg)
 Trial 2: 15 minutes of VR immersed nature scenes as a break

 The second run/trial was conducted with 15 minutes of a nature scenes delivered by Virtual Reality (Oculus Go).
-The nature scenes could be chosen depending on the participant and its disposition (see above for nature scene variety)
+The nature scenes could be chosen depending on the participant and its disposition (see above for nature scene variety).
+Participants 3 and 4 both did worse on the 3rd n-back than their initial nback with respect to the incorrect responses which again is unexpected.
+Looking at the response time participant 3 had an inverse reaction where they had a faster reaction time after the TOAV.
+Participants 2 and 5 response ties for trial 2 showed expected results.
+Both show that the particpant has low initial RT where it increases after the TOAV and later decreasing for the 3rd n-back.
+Yet looking at participants 2 correctness it seems that even though they were faster in the first and third n-backs that doesnt guarenteed correctness.
+Participants 1 and 4 achieved constant reaction times with a slight increase in the 3rd n-back.

 ![Results](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/Run3_results.jpg)
+Trial 3: 10 minutes of VR immersed nature scenes as a break

+The third run/trial was conducted with 10 minutes of a nature scenes delivered by Virtual Reality (Oculus Go).
+The nature scenes could be chosen depending on the participant and its disposition (see above for nature scene variety).
+Simiarly to Trial 2, participant 2 responded in a similar manner.
+Participant 3 progressively got worse in this trial.
+The response time graphs show that participants 1,2,4 had a decrease in response time after the TOAV, and participant 5 having a slight increase.
+From the incorrect responses particpants 4 and 5 had lower mistakes in the nback after the TOAV.

+Comparing Trial 2 and Trial 3's response time some results are consistant like in participant 2.
+Yet in trial 3 we see more of what we are expecting to see in the data.
+More participants achieve fast reaction times in the 3rd n-back.
+This difference in the data could be caused from the VR session in trial 2 being too long and participants getting bored.

 #### Way ahead